Course Information

 Time travel, black holes, quantum realm - What do these things have in common?
 Physics!
 They are all principles of modern physics!
 Investigate selected fields and applications of modern physics - such as interplanetary travel, atomic spectroscopy, quantum phenomena, and black holes.
 This program incorporates the combination of lectures, audio-visual presentations, and technical hands-on activities (simulations).
 Will your knowledge take you to the next dimension?

 Discover the interdisciplinary nature of robotic design and operations.
 Explore concepts of mechanical and electrical engineering, as well as computer science.
 Through several projects, you will learn about the use of motors, mechanisms, sensors, and programming in robotics.
-The C programming language will be used for an introduction to the type of programming used today on systems with embedded computers, like self-driving vehicles and drones.
+The Python programming language will be used for an introduction to the type of programming similar to that used today on systems with embedded computers, like self-driving vehicles and drones.

 WPI reserves the right to cancel any session, in which case students could be reassigned to a different session or provided a refund.